Kim Kardashian Source Denies Drake Cheating Rumors

 — Tyler Morrison (@tmorrison24) August 31, 2018

 Other social media conspiracy theorists such as @DRNWG_ are also stumbling onto what they think are some other subtle clues that support the A-list tryst. @DRNWG_ commented that the two had a hookup because of events that happened during Drake’s “collab” with Travis Scott.
-Travis Scott is the father of Kylie Jenner’s baby daughter, Stormi, and the two worked together on the song “Sicko Mode” from Travis Scott’s Astroworld Album.
+Travis Scott is the father of Kylie Jenner’s baby daughter, Stormi, and the two worked together on the song “Sicko Mode” from Travis Scott’s Astroworld album.
 There are lyrics in “Sicko Mode” that hookup theorists say are about Kim, too, especially since she lives close to Drake.
-They are as follows,
+They are as follows.

 “I crept down the block, made a right, cut the lights, paid the price.”